 In this post, which follows on from part 1 (hydraulic manifold for aerospace redesigned for AM with MTC, part-1), we will look at how we redesigned this hydraulic manifold from a systems-level redesign perspective.
 By removing some constraints in the design process and moving the positions of the inlets and outlets of the manifold, we overcame some of the challenges with powder removal that we experienced with the initial design.
-In part 3, we will share and review the results of this manifold redesigned for additive manufacturing.
 Read on to find out more.

 The first hydraulic manifold redesign

 In part 1, we considered a manifold redesigned for additive manufacturing.
 Specifically, this was a hydraulic manifold for an aerospace application in collaboration with the MTC.
 In the first manifold redesign, we kept the positions of the inlets and outlets of the manifold in the same position.
 This is often one of the constraints of a manifold redesign.
 However, upon inspection of the printed manifold, we discovered that powder removal was a significant challenge due to the formation of the “sintercake” in the EBM process.

 A root cause analysis was performed on the design and we determined that the powder removal challenges could potentially be overcome by reducing the lengths of fluid channels and ensuring line of sight access to the powder to facilitate easier powder removal.

 With this in mind, the design teams at Gen3D and the MTC experimented with the design and tested what would happen if we took a systems redesign approach.
 If you look at the commitment-benefit curve graph, we can see that systems-level redesign requires the biggest commitment to the process.
 This is because you may have to move other components within the subassembly, however, this also gives the biggest opportunity for gains during the redesign of any manifold redesigned for additive manufacturing.